isc-projects/kea/doc/sphinx/arm/ext-netconf.rst

 -  ``-t file`` - specifies the configuration file to be tested.
    ``kea-netconf`` attempts to load it and conducts sanity checks;
    certain checks are possible only while running the actual server.
-The actual status is reported with exit code (0 = configuration looks okay, 1 = error encountered).
+The actual status is reported with exit code (0 = configuration appears valid, 1 = error encountered).
 Kea prints out log messages to standard output and error to standard error when testing the configuration.